Cooke County Record

 Community · By CCR Staff · March 20, 2026 at 11:49 AM CT

-GAINESVILLE, Texas — Drive through Gainesville on any given Friday night and the signs of growth are hard to miss.
-Cowboys Restaurant on East California Street is packing the house.
+GAINESVILLE, Texas — Drive through Gainesville on any given afternoon and the signs of commercial growth are hard to miss.
 A brand-new McDonald's at Highway 82 and Grand Avenue is already serving customers around the clock.
-And downtown, the dining options that barely existed five years ago now stretch across multiple blocks.
+An Aldi grocery store is on the way.
+A 7-Eleven — the city's first — is in the works.
+And along I-35, a sprawling QuikTrip travel center anchors one of the busiest commercial nodes in the county.

-The city's food and retail scene is in the middle of a quiet boom, driven by a combination of I-35 corridor traffic, major residential developments on the horizon, and local entrepreneurs betting on Gainesville's future.
+The city's retail and commercial landscape is in the middle of a quiet boom, driven by a combination of I-35 corridor traffic, major residential developments on the horizon, and outside operators betting on Gainesville's future.

 At the intersection of Highway 82 and North Grand Avenue, the Clear Creek Development is reshaping one of Gainesville's busiest commercial corners.
 A new McDonald's at 1402 N. Grand Ave. — the city's third — opened in early 2026 after a $1.5 million build-out.
 An Aldi grocery store is expected to open later this year at the same development, and a 7-Eleven — which would be the city's first — is also in the works.